 - Your A-Level grades either meet, or are predicted to meet, our standard offer of A*A*A for science subjects and A*AA for arts subjects.
 If you have not yet taken your A2 examinations, then your achieved grades to date (e.g., for your AS levels) should roughly correspond to your predicted A2 results.
-It may be helpful for you to know that the median average UMS score of candidates who apply to Downing is around 90%, while the median average UMS score of applicants who receive an offer is about 95%.
-These averages are usually in the same range as those for the University as a whole (detailed statistical information about Cambridge applications is available here).
+All Colleges may modify offers to take account of individual circumstances.
+Further information can be found here.

-- For IB candidates, we expect 40-41 points overall, with 7, 7, 6 in Higher Level subjects.
+- For IB candidates, typical offers usually require a score of 43 points out of 45, with 776 in Higher Level subjects.
 Applicants may be required to achieve 7 in a particular subject(s), depending on individual circumstances.
 If you are taking examinations other than A-Levels or IB, you will need to achieve an equivalent standard.
 All Colleges may modify offers to take account of individual circumstances.
 Further information can be found here.

 - For some subjects (in particular Medical Sciences and Veterinary Medicine) there may be additional requirements.
 Information about these is given in the relevant subject webpages.

 Crucially, although meeting these conditions is highly desirable, it will not guarantee you an interview.
 If the gathered field for a specific subject is particularly strong in a given year, you may still not be invited for interview even if you meet these conditions.